Life is so busy. We get pulled away from each other – distracted.

 We didn’t need to take responsibility for the time we spent on these activities because that was already decided for us.

-Now, we have all this information and connectivity whenever we want it - and great as that is – we haven’t yet caught on to the fact that it can be very detrimental to our relationships because although we think we’re paying attention to someone, we’re not.
+Now, we have all this information and connectivity whenever we want it - but we haven’t yet caught on to the fact that it's so detrimental to our relationships because although we think we’re paying attention to someone, we’re not.

 We become absorbed in our phones and our devices and are not aware that we’re off down the rabbit-hole of distraction again.